SCANNING ELECTRON MICROSCOPY (SEM)

-CEMAS has four scanning electron microscopes (SEM), providing many options for students, researchers, and industrial partners to analyze and investigate their materials-related issues.
+CEMAS has four scanning electron microscopes (SEM), providing students, researchers, and industrial partners with many options to analyze and investigate their materials-related challenges.

-Every SEM is outfitted with EDAX silicon-drift x-ray detectors, capable of very high-count rates for rapid compositional analysis of specimens, enabling elemental mapping of specimens in minutes, rather than hours.
+Every SEM at CEMAS is outfitted with EDAX silicon-drift x-ray detectors, capable of very high-count rates for compositional analysis of specimens, enabling the elemental mapping of specimens in minutes, rather than hours.

-CEMAS has two Apreo high resolution SEMs capable of imaging difficult samples at high resolution with low accelerating voltages.
-Each Apreo is equipped with an EDAX high-speed Hikari electron backscatter diffraction (EBSD) cameras that provide rapid crystallographic analysis of both bulk specimens and thin foils (Transmission Kikuchi Diffraction).
+In addition to our Quanta 200 filament SEM, CEMAS has two Apreo high-resolution SEMs capable of imaging difficult samples at high resolution with low accelerating voltages.
+Each Apreo is equipped with an EDAX high-speed Hikari electron backscatter diffraction (EBSD) camera that provides rapid crystallographic analysis of both bulk specimens and thin foils (Transmission Kikuchi Diffraction).

-The newest SEM addition is the variable pressure Quattro ESEM equipped with multiple stages for in-situ experiments to study samples from -190 °C to 1100 °C and under load or wet conditions.
-Additionally, the Quattro has a full suite of analytical tools to analyze multiple aspects of each experiment.
+The newest SEM addition is the variable pressure Quattro ESEM equipped with multiple stages for in-situ experiments to study samples from -190°C to 1110°C and under load or wet conditions.
+Additionally, the Quattro has a full scope of analytical tools to analyze multiple aspects of each experiment.

-Other capabilities available on the microscopes include large area mapping, cathodoluminescence imaging and spectroscopy, electrical feedthroughs for custom signal detection, and Scanning Transmission Electron Microscopy (STEM) imaging.
-Most importantly, the staff members at CEMAS have the expertise necessary to help users obtain best quality data possible, and the knowledge base to assist in its analysis.
+Other capabilities available on the microscopes include large area mapping, cathodoluminescence imaging and spectroscopy, electrical feedthroughs for custom signal detection, and scanning transmission electron microscopy (STEM) imaging.
+Most importantly, the staff members at CEMAS have the expertise necessary to help users obtain the best quality data possible, and the knowledge base to assist in its analysis.